gururajh/gururajh/README.md

 - 👋 Hi, I’m @Gururaj
-- 👀 I’m interested in ...
-Python and Data Visualization
+- 👀 I’m learning about improving the quality of a product.
-- 🌱 I’m currently learning Python and Data Visualization
+- I am a tester by profession - Student and curious about
-- 💞️ I’m looking to collaborate on Python and Data Visualization
+- 🌱 I’m currently learning Cloud Infrastructure and DevOps
 - 📫 How to reach me ...gururajh83@gmail.com

 <!---